xinjin/course-adv-net/assignments/assignment2.md

 In this problem, we will implement a very simple source routing protocol in P4.
 We will call this protocol EasyRoute.
-You will be designing the P4 program from scratch, although you are of course welcome to reuse code from other targets in p4lang.
+You will be designing the P4 program from scratch.
 To test your implementation, a Mininet network needs to be established to allow messages being sent between hosts, which is already implemented and provided for you by topo.py.